 We’re sorry your HomePod isn't working as it should.

-After you’ve contacted Apple for service, you'll receive a shipping label to print.
-You'll also receive a kit in the mail that contains everything you need to return your defective HomePod to Apple.
-When you’ve got your kit:
+After you’ve contacted Apple for service, you’ll receive a kit that contains everything you need to return your defective HomePod to Apple.
+When you’ve got your box:

 - Remove your HomePod from the Home app.

 - Take the foam insert out of the box provided.

 - Put your HomePod into the box.